SEX THERAPY IN SINGAPORE – COUPLE COUNSELLING FOR INTIMACY ISSUES

 Porn use is highly controversial with many people ascribing meaning to it that does not reflect any clinical research about it.
 One thing that people do not understand is that Porn is probably not the problem.
 Many people falsely believe that if they can get their partner to stop using porn that they will now desire their partner.
 However, it doesn’t work that way.

 People use porn for a variety of reasons and taking it way will not necessarily redirect that sexual activity back to their partner.
 Understand the motivations behind porn use can be helpful a couple to see how their relationship needs to change to provide a satisfying sexual experience for both partners.
+Our sex therapy counsellors in Singapore will be able to guide couples through their intimacy issues and find a helpful solution.

 Difference between Desire and Arousal

-Many people do not realize that these are two distinct functions and they do not go hand in hand i.e. just because I desire you therefore, I should automatically get aroused and if I don’t then therefore, I have a problem.
+Many people do not realise that these are two distinct functions and they do not go hand in hand i.e. just because I desire you therefore, I should automatically get aroused and if I don’t then therefore, I have a problem.
 Desire is both a psychological and emotional state.
 It is a very complex issue that is probably the least understood clinically as well as least research (due to ethical issues).
 To date, there are no drugs that create desire.

 Arousal is a physiological response that is tied to how your body works.
 Arousal is influenced by medications, physical health (such as your cardiovascular system) and age.

-have sex with someone who you find attractive and want but your body is not responding as you want.
+Want to have sex with someone who you find attractive and want but your body is not responding as you want.
 Neither one of these is necessarily a sex problem but may be more relationship or individual related to stress, unrealistic expectations or beliefs.

 Love & Sex